metakermit/fail-nicely-django/README.md

 It somehow seems odd to have “the default” and
-“it's probably not what you want” describe the same thing :) ...
+“it's probably not what you want” describe the same thing :smiley: ...

 > “If the disable_existing_loggers key in the LOGGING dictConfig is set to True (which is the default) then all loggers from the default configuration will be